vrushabhjv/aws-bootcamp-cruddur-2023/journal/week1.md

 EXPOSE ${PORT}
 CMD [ "python3", "-m" , "flask", "run", "--host=0.0.0.0", "--port=4567"]
 ```
+Refer this [FILE](https://github.com/vrushabhjv/aws-bootcamp-cruddur-2023/blob/main/backend-flask/Dockerfile) for the above code.
+This is a `dockerfile`.

 Now building the container using the image created in `Dockerfile`
 ```bash
 # This is to build our image while in the backend-flask/ directory